ADHD in Women

-Life can be a balancing act for any adult, but if you find yourself constantly late, disorganized, forgetful, and overwhelmed by your responsibilities, you may have ADHD or ADD.
-Attention deficit disorder affects many adults, and its wide variety of frustrating symptoms can hinder everything from your relationships to your career.
-But help is available—and learning about ADHD is the first step.
-Once you understand the challenges, you can learn to compensate for areas of weakness and start taking advantage of your strengths.
+Life can be a balancing act for any adult, but if you find yourself constantly late, disorganized, forgetful, and overwhelmed by your responsibilities, you may have attention deficit hyperactivity disorder (ADHD), previously known as ADD.
+ADHD affects many adults, and its wide variety of frustrating symptoms can hinder everything from your relationships to your career.

 Fact: ADHD looks very much like a willpower problem, but it isn't.
 It's essentially a chemical problem in the management systems of the brain.